 9. Accurate Data

-We will ensure that personal data we hold is accurate and kept up to date.
-We will check the accuracy of any personal data at the point of collection and at regular intervals afterwards.
+We will ensure that the personal data we hold is accurate and kept up to date.
+We will check the accuracy of any personal data at the point of collection and regular intervals afterwards.
 We will take all reasonable steps to destroy or amend inaccurate or out-of-date data.

 10. Timely Processing